-At June 30, 2023 and 2022, the Program had cash equivalents totaling \$935,929 and \$4,063,610, respectively, which are held in demand deposit accounts.
+At June 30, 2024 and 2023, the Program had cash equivalents totaling \$362,774 and \$935,929, respectively, which are held in demand deposit accounts.
 At times the Program may have deposits in financial institutions in excess of federally insured limits.

-At June 30, 2023, the Program has investments totaling \$4,678,631 that are invested in Louisiana Asset Management Pool (LAMP), an external investment pool.
+At June 30, 2024 and 2023, the Program had investments totaling \$7,516,901 and \$4,678,361 that are invested in Louisiana Asset Management Pool (LAMP), an external investment pool.
 LAMP is administered by LAMP, Inc., a non-profit corporation organized under the laws of the State of Louisiana.
 Only local government entities having contracted to participate in LAMP have an investment interest in its pool of assets.
 The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term, high quality investments.
 The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA - R.S.
 33:2955.
 The investments in LAMP are stated at fair value based on quoted market rates.
 The fair value is determined on a weekly basis by LAMP and the value of the position in the external investment pool is the same as the net asset value of the pool shares.
 This investment pool is classified as an external investment pool.
 LAMP, Inc. is subject to the regulatory oversight of the state treasurer and the board of directors.
 LAMP is not registered with the SEC as an investment company.